lunarmodules/ldoc/doc/doc.md

 However, the 'module' function is deprecated in Lua 5.2 and it is increasingly common to see less 'magic' ways of creating modules, as seen in the description of the 'module' tag previously with the explicitely returned module table.

+#### Repeating tags

+Tags like 'param' and 'return' can be specified multiple times, whereas a type tag like 'function' can only occur once in a comment.

+The basic rule is that a single doc comment can only document one entity.

 ### Local module name